EOMMINHO/tower-server/README.md

 #### 4. Admin Tools

-You can find users and change authorization.
+You can find users and change authorization. (only for admin)

 (1) POST http://serverName:portNumber/api/admin/findUserInfo